Venafi/terraform-provider-venafi/website/docs/index.html.markdown

 * `trust_bundle` - (Optional, string) PEM trust bundle for Venafi Platform server certificate (e.g. "${file("bundle.pem")}" ).
 * `dev_mode` - (Optional, boolean) When "true" will test the provider without connecting to Venafi Platform or Venafi as a Service.
 * `client_id` - (Optional, string) ID of the application that will request a token.
 Not necessary when `access_token` provided.
 If not provided, defaults to `hashicorp-terraform-by-venafi`
-* `skip_retirement` - (Optional, bool) If it's specified with value `true` then the certificate retirement on the related Venafi Platform (TLSPDC or TLSPC) will be skipped.
+* `skip_retirement` - (Optional, boolean) If it's specified with value `true` then the certificate retirement on the related Venafi Platform (TLSPDC or TLSPC) will be skipped.
 A value of `false` is equivalent to omit this argument

 ## Environment Variables